curtisyungen/cmail/README.md

 1. Clone the repository.
 2. Navigate to project directory.
-3. Navigate to backend folder.
+3. Navigate to `backend` folder.

--   Install required Python packages listed in requirements.txt.
+    - Install required Python packages listed in `requirements.txt`.
 4. Set up Gmail API Credentials:
     - Obtain a Gmail API `credentials.json` file from the Google Cloud console.
+        - You'll have to create an OAuth2 credential for a web application.
+        - Add `http://localhost`, `http://localhost:3000`, and `http://localhost:5000` as authorized JavaScript origins.
+        - Add `http://localhost:3000` and `http://localhost:5000/oauth2` as authorized redirect URIs.
+        - Download the credentials and name the file `credentials.json`.
         - Place the file in the `backend` directory.
     - Run backend using `flask run`.

-5. In a separate terminal window, navigate to frontend folder.
+5. In a separate terminal window, navigate to the `frontend` folder.
     - Install required NPM dependencies by running `npm install`.
     - Run frontend using `npm start`.

-6. Open your web browser and go to http://localhost:3000
+6. Open your web browser and go to `http://localhost:3000`
 7. Login with your Gmail account.
     - Allow necessary access for importing emails.